adedomin/CSC450-project-proposal/final/final.md

 1. Introduction
 ===============

-No popular shells, as of late, have the ability to handle modern structured documents, such as json.
+No popular shells, as of late, have the ability to handle modern structured documents, such as JSON.
 Because of this, it is difficult to use shells for modern text and data handling.
 This is especially the case for web oriented services;
 such services heavily rely on transacting structured documents or serialized objects.